pixijs/pixijs/README.md

 ### Run in Gitpod

-You can also run the development server in Gitpod ( a free online dev environment for GitHub ) with a single click.
+You can also run the development server in Gitpod ( a free online IDE and dev environment for GitHub ) with a single click.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/pixijs/pixi.js/)